AriFordsham/GHCWiki/continuous-integration-configuration.md

 ## PowerPC configuration

 The PowerPC box is hosted by the OSUOSL and runs Fedora 29.

-Installation
+### GitLab runner installation

 ```shell
 $ yum install golang docker